 Lola and Pablo were friends during all their childhood.

-A sequence of past actions, one after another:
+A chain of events or actions in the past, one after another:

-This is perhaps the clearest case for the Preterite: narrating a series of actions, one after another: “This happened, then that happened, etc.” It doesn’t matter how long each individual action takes.
+We use the Preterite when narrating a series of events, one after another: “This happened, then that happened, etc.”

 We can illustrate the idea with the graph above.
-Look at it and then read the following sentences, which follow the pattern: they are sequences of actions, one after another.
+Look at it and then read the following sentences: They are chains of events, one after another.

 Ayer, Laura se levantó a las siete de la mañana.
 Luego se duchó, desayunó, se vistió y se fue a hacer la compra.